 As previously, initial conditions for the compartmental model and the enzymatic reaction were set to $\underline{n}0^T = [100 \ 50]$ , and $s_0 = 100$ , $e_0 = 50$ , and $c_0 = 0$ , respectively.
-Figures 9.31 and 9.32 show the deterministic prediction, a typical run, and the average and confidence corridor for 100 runs from the stochastic simulation algorithm for the compartmental system and the enzyme reaction, respectively.
-Figures 9.33 and 9.34 show the coefficient of variation for the number of particles in compartment 1 and for the substrate particles, respectively.
+Figures 11.31 and 11.32 show the deterministic prediction, a typical run, and the average and confidence corridor for 100 runs from the stochastic simulation algorithm for the compartmental system and the enzyme reaction, respectively.
+Figures 11.33 and 11.34 show the coefficient of variation for the number of particles in compartment 1 and for the substrate particles, respectively.

 "On average," the solutions supplied by the deterministic system and the stochastic method are in close agreement, but the stochastic approach captures the fluctuations in the system.
-In comparing Figures 9.33 and 9.34, it is clear that when the number of molecules is large, the fluctuations might take the appearance of noise.
+In comparing Figures 11.33 and 11.34, it is clear that when the number of molecules is large, the fluctuations might take the appearance of noise.
 But when there are small numbers of molecules, the fluctuations may in fact no longer be just noise but a significant part of the signal.
 Whether these fluctuations make a difference in the basic behavior of the system depends on the characteristics of that particular system.
-It may also be the case that the system moves between situations in which the fluctuations do and do not matter.
-However, when it is known that the system contains small numbers of molecules and the network is nonlinear, the stochastic approach appears to be a more appropriate method, because both of these situations will magnify any fluctuations that already exist in the system.
+The system may also move between situations in which the fluctuations do and do not matter.
+However, when it is known that the system

+Fig. 11.32 The deterministic profile (dashed line), typical run (solid line), average (dotted line), and confidence corridor (dashed-dotted line) for substrate particles contains small numbers of molecules and the network is nonlinear, the stochastic approach appears to be a more appropriate method, because both of these situations will magnify any fluctuations that already exist in the system.